barrowclift/barrowclift.github.io/_posts/2015-07-26-making-terminal-better.markdown

 alias which='type -all'
 {% endhighlight %}

-And for OS X developers this particular command helps bridge the sometimes aggravating separation between the GUI and command line interfaces by letting you to quickly open a Finder window of your current directory when it's the preferred tool for a particular job.
+And for OS X developers this particular command helps bridge the sometimes aggravating separation between the <span class="small-caps">GUI</span> and command line interfaces by letting you to quickly open a Finder window of your current directory when it's the preferred tool for a particular job.

 {% highlight bash %}
 # Open a new Finder window at your current directory